Sam-Oliveira/Sam-Oliveira.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I'm Samuel.
-I graduated with a MSc in Machine Learning at University College London (UCL).
-Previously, I graduated with First Class Honours from Imperial College London.
+I am a Ph.D. student at the [RLAI Lab](https://rlai.ualberta.ca/), supervised by [Rupam Mahmood](https://armahmood.github.io/) and affiliated with [Amii](https://www.amii.ca/).
+Previously, I graduated with a MSc in Machine Learning at University College London (UCL), and completed my undergraduate degree at Imperial College London.
 I am interested in creating decision-making systems that can learn continually.
 In particular, I am curious about studying these under a RL framework, as well as through improvements in current neural network architectures.
-I did my MSc Thesis on using diffusion models for Inverse Reinforcement Learning in Ilija Bogunovic's Group at UCL.
 {style="text-align: justify;"}